emmayning/ening/_pages/about.md

   - /about.html
 ---

-👩🏻‍💻 I am a third year PhD student at the University of Illinois Chicago.
+👩🏻‍💻 I am a fourth year PhD student at the University of Illinois Chicago.

 🤸🏻‍♀️ My work centers on understanding mood and cognition through passive sensing.
 Currently, I am working on two projects.